rethinkdb/rethinkdb-rs/api/python/index.md

 Close and reopen a connection.
 Closing a connection waits until all outstanding requests have finished.
-If `noreply_wait` is set to `false`, all outstanding requests are canceled immediately.
+If `noreply_wait` is set to `False`, all outstanding requests are canceled immediately.

 __Example:__ Cancel outstanding requests/queries that are no longer needed.